esipovich92/java-masterclass/readme.md

 # java-masterclass

-Homeworks of the masterclass "Complete Java Masterclass", by materials of Learn Programming academy
+Homeworks of the masterclass "Complete Java Masterclass"

-In the course is considered Java Core:
+In the course is considered Java Core including:
   - OOP
   - Collections
   - Generics